dogoncouch/logdissect/README-API.md

     logdataobject = myparser.parse_log(<LOG_FILE_PATH>)

 ## Description
 The logdissect module comes with the logdissect log analysis program.
 It contains objects which can be used to parse log lines and files, and store log information.
-It also contains objects for filtering and outputting log information that have no user-friendly API at this point, but will in the future.

 ## Parsers
 ### logdissect.parsers.\<parser>.ParseModule()